 Universal Studios Monsters: A Legacy In Horror

 Back in 2009 Michael Mallory’s book Universal Studios Monsters: A Legacy of Horror was released.
 The picture-filled book covered the history of the monster movies produced by Universal.
-Long out of print, a new edition has just recently been released just in time for Halloween 2021.
+Long out of print, a new edition was released in 2021.

 This article will cover what you can expect within this 268-page tome and whether it is worth your time and money to buy a copy.
 Note: There are hundreds of pictures included in this book.
 The pictures in this article represent only a small sample of what can be found between its covers.